shavaun/shavaun/samples/user_guides/dotnet_library_tutorial.md

 <ManufakturaControls:NoteViewer ScoreSource="{Binding Data}" RenderingMode="SinglePage"/>
 ```

-4. Hover your mouse over the *ManufackturaControls:NoteViewer* tag and press Alt+Enter on your keyboard.
+4. Hover your mouse over the *ManufakturaControls:NoteViewer* tag and press Alt+Enter on your keyboard.
 Visual Studio will provide a suggestion to add the missing namespace, press Enter again to automatically fill in the correct namespace.

 Your *MainWindow.xaml* file should now look like this: